 6. Leafy Greens

 Leafy Greens are low in carbohydrates which are linked to raising your blood sugar levels, yet they are low in calories and full of nutrients.
 Some of the nutrients in leafy greens linked with preventing diabetes are vitamin C and the antioxidants lutein and zeaxanthin.
 These antioxidants help with eye health, which can deteriorate, as a negative side effect of diabetes.
 Some of the best leafy greens foods to eat for diabetes prevention are asparagus, chard, beet greens, kale, and spinach.

 A great snack or protein addition to your meal are nuts.
 They are chock full of fiber and low in carbohydrates.
 Nuts are also known to decrease inflammation and lower your body's blood sugar.
 In a study performed by the National Institute of Health, diabetic individuals who ate 30g of walnuts

 Daily experienced a significant reduction in insulin levels.
-Some of the best nuts to include in your diet for diabetes prevention or control are cashes, brazil nuts, almonds, hazelnuts, macadamia, walnuts, pistachios and pecans.
+Some of the best nuts to include in your diet for diabetes prevention or control are cashews, brazil nuts, almonds, hazelnuts, macadamia, walnuts, pistachios, and pecans.
 Even peanut butter has been linked to reducing your chance of getting diabetes.

 Including these foods in your diet can help prevent and control diabetes.
 Consuming these types of foods daily will help control insulin and blood sugar levels, and reduce your risk of diabetes or diabetic complications.
 Having a healthy diet is extremely important for diabetic control and various health benefits.
 Check out how HarborChase can help you live your best life or contact HarborChase using the form below.